Hierodoris atychioides: Distribution

 This species is endemic to New Zealand and is found throughout the North, South and Stewart Islands.
 However this species is regarded as being uncommon in Christchurch.

 Behaviour

 The larvae form webs of silk attached to frass and the leaves of their hosts in which they shelter, often in the company of other larvae in their species.
 Their feeding habits have not been observed in detail but Hoare hypothesises the larvae may feed on dead or dying leaves.
-The larvae will attempted to withdraw further into its shelter or alternative will fall to the ground if disturbed.
+The larvae will attempt to withdraw further into its shelter or alternatively will fall to the ground if disturbed.
 Once the larva is mature it pupates within its silken nest and then takes three weeks to metamorphosise.
 This species appears to have an annual life cycle.
 The adult moth is day flying and is most common during the months of December and January.

 Hosts

 The larvae feed on a wide range of trees and shrubs, including Dacrydium cupressinum, Prumnopitys taxifolia, Dacrycarpus dacrydioides, Libocedrus bidwillii, Cupressus macrocarpa, Leptospermum scoparium, Kunzea ericoides, Ozothamnus leptophyllus, Abies, Picea, Pinus and Thuja species.